abstract-threadpool/snk-themes/README.md

 A fork of Platane/snk that generates a snake game from a github user contributions graph and has #TODO multiple built in themes

+for more information see the orignal Platane/snk repo

 <picture>
   <source
     media="(prefers-color-scheme: dark)"